PyO3/pyo3/guide/src/ecosystem/async-await.md

 await_coro(py_sleep())
 ```

-If for you wanted to pass a callable function to the `#[pyfunction]` instead, (i.e. the last line becomes `await_coro(py_sleep))`, then the above example needs to be tweaked to first call the callable to get the coroutine:
+If you wanted to pass a callable function to the `#[pyfunction]` instead, (i.e. the last line becomes `await_coro(py_sleep))`, then the above example needs to be tweaked to first call the callable to get the coroutine:

 ```rust
 #[pyfunction]